-Written by DiveThru Team
+Written By: DiveThru Team

-Reviewed by Hannah Fuhlendorf NCC
+Reviewed By: Hannah Fuhlendorf M.A, LPC

 Insecurities are the nastiest, meanest, and cruellest little shits that neverrrr seem to stop talking.
 Like, why?!
 Why can’t you just exist in your body without feeling afraid to look in the mirror?
 The media — and even real people in your life — has created a culture that values thinness over almost everything else.
-The messaging you’ve been hearing for your whole life has basically said that if you’re not skinny, you’re not worthy of love or even respect.
+The messaging you’ve been hearing your whole life has basically said that if you’re not thin, you’re not worthy of love or respect.
 All of this has us asking WHAT THE FUUUCK?

 Let’s take a trip in the way back machine.
 Ready?
 Okay, set your clocks for 1904!
 Yep — we’re going back more than 100 years.

 Between the early 1900s and the 1930s, writers and health care professionals would use a certain list of words to describe fat women in some of the most popular Black news publications.
 Because of this racist language, the words lazy, sluggish, mammy and ugly are still commonly used to describe fat people.
 Advertisements leading back to as early as 1932 depicted fat Black women in a negative light that reinforced stereotypes and generalizations against them.